ondrejsevcik/ondrejsevcik.com/src/blog/outliers.md

 When you're young, it matters whether you're 8 years old competing against 9 years old (in sports, school, or anything else).
 Ten extra months at that age gives you a huge advantage.
 This advantage adds up over time (success -> motivation -> more work -> more success -> ...).

+Bill Gates was so successful because he was the only person in the world to have unlimited access to the computer terminal at that time.
+That gave him a huge advantage over anyone else who was also hard working.

 ## Where you come from matters

 > Our heritage has a huge effect on our potential for success.